jupyter-xeus/xeus-sqlite/CONTRIBUTING.md

 # Contributing to Xeus-calc

-Xeus and xeus-calc are subprojects of Project Jupyter and subject to the [Jupyter governance](https://github.com/jupyter/governance) and [Code of conduct](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md).
+Xeus and xeus-sqlite are subprojects of Project Jupyter and subject to the [Jupyter governance](https://github.com/jupyter/governance) and [Code of conduct](https://github.com/jupyter/governance/blob/master/conduct/code_of_conduct.md).

 ## General Guidelines